 Part 2: RELEVANCE TO AFRL NEEDS

-roblem Alignment.
-How well does your Problem Statement map to our published Topic Areas?
-Argue the problem you've chosen is a perfect fit with the problems for this Challenge.through the affordability ofThe proposed work directly addresses improvements, monitoring of uncooperative spacecraft, space debris mitigation, and moreAdditionally, we see gains in support for space operations: reliable and responsive access to space, and ultimately the development of novel designs to enable the above while maintaining a value proposition.
+Problem Alignment.
+Our primary developmental thrust directly addresses Topic Area 1: We enable game-changing improvements through the affordability of RPO software and sensor suite.
+The proposed work directly addresses improvements to techniques in guidance, navigation, control, and autonomy, with applications to on-orbit servicing, monitoring of uncooperative spacecraft, space debris mitigation, and more.
+Additionally, we see gains in support for space operations: reliable and responsive access to space, and ultimately the development of novel designs to enable the above while maintaining a value proposition.

-Additionally, has toalso potentially new concepts.
-This would mean prototyping of and a means to inform future decisions the Air Force would procure
+Additionally, the Full-Scale simulation that has to be developed would also allow rapid response to potentially new mission concepts.
+This would mean reliable prototyping of in-space services and a means to inform future decisions.
+In essence, the Air Force would procure an affordable and quickly accessible test-bed that we could use to address other applications of RPO.
+Thus, we also address Topic Area 2.

-Look specifically at the problem to which this solution maps.
-Is this a big problem today?
-How "painful" is today's status quo for the Air Force?
-Make your best case that the problem(s) you solve are important for the Air Force.It changes the way they approach the mission.
+Problem Magnitude.
+Although space rendezvous has existed since the 1970’s and the commercial resupply programs have seen several successful RPO mission, the prohibitive cost and developmental time has always been the main shortcoming.
+Perhaps even fewer commercial agencies offer an entirely in-house developed spacecraft, from bus and payload integration to software development.
+To truly enable affordable access to RPO would allow the air force to respond to several types of missions with substantially lower cost burden.
+It changes the way they approach the mission.
 Regardless of the application, giving affordable access to our airmen and future space operators enables execution of agile missions and opportunities to respond to growing space-based threats.

-perational Impact.
-Looking only at the airmen who will be impacted by your solution, argue that their jobs or lives will be significantly improved if your solution is adopted.
-What is the impact of your solution for an airman vs. today's solutions? not aThere is a
+Operational Impact.
+There are several Air Force assets that airmen currently depend on or have national security interest over.
+From communication satellites to anomalous resident space objects.
+Yet, the cost of rendezvous is just another reason why not designing a satellite to be serviced or simply launching a new satellite might ultimately be cheaper.
+In other words, the airmen today require time-critical responses to their own missions that a commercially oriented company could provide.
+There is a shift in the current space-race paradigm that RPO becomes an enabling technology for.

-cale.
+Scale.
+An argument can be made that if our architecture was realized, then the cost of a RPO (which could range in the millions per vehicle), could be realized for hundreds of thousands, potentially an order of magnitude of cost savings.
 These architectural changes will drastically affect the way our airmen approach their missions.
 We see improved control of the space domain, how we launch future assets will change, and what we consider as “possible” in space will shift.

-As an example of an operational scenario, may need to respond to a foreign, uncooperative spacecraft through inspectionfielding() may be a key capability for the Air Force A fully mature product is synonymous with repeatability and reusability, to the point where the air force can perform RPO to the point where it becomes unremarkable.
+As an example of an operational scenario, airmen may need to respond to a foreign, uncooperative spacecraft through inspection.
+Rapid fielding via a full-scale simulation (such as the one we propose) may be a key capability for the Air Force.
+A fully mature product is synonymous with repeatability and reusability, to the point where the air force can perform RPO to the point where it becomes unremarkable.

-egree of Innovation.
-Describe what's innovative about your approach?
-How big a departure from existing clinical / technical approaches is your solution?to a particularly desired assetAF
+Degree of Innovation.
+Due to the natural conservatism of the aerospace industry, agencies that have heritage have become the de facto standard when it comes to a particularly desired asset, whether it is delivery of a GEO bus or designing RPO software.
+The difference here is cost, the significantly shorter time-scale during RPO design, the sensor suite, the way we leverage analytical tools for a timely response, and the potential for an end-to-end solution for the Air Force.

 Part 3: SCIENTIFIC AND ENGINEERING VIABILITY